UK Visa and Citizenship Application Service

 What do I need to bring to the appointment?

-You will need to bring all original documents, your passport and your BRP.
+You will need to bring your appointment confirmation, your passport and your BRP.
 Note that passport sized photos are no longer needed.
+If you are planning to use the scanning service you will also need to bring all original documents.

 How long does a decision take?

-A decision takes 8 weeks, or 24 hours for Super Priority applications
+A decision takes 8 weeks for standard applications (6 months for Settlement applications), 5 days for the Priority service or 24 hours for Super Priority applications

-What if my Super Priority application takes longer than 24 hours?
+What if my Priority or Super Priority application takes longer?

-The Super Priority decision times are generally hitting the 24 hour standard.
-If that time frame is not met in your case, then you should request a refund of the £610 fee.
+If the time frame is not met in your case, then you should request a refund of the additional fee.
 (It seems to us that sometimes the refund is made automatically, but in other cases it needs to be requested.)

 Can I withdraw the application?